Moss Mountain Farm: Southern Hospitality, Rose Hoarding , and 2000 Years of Chickens

 The Vegetable Gardens

-The gardens showcased a plethora of decorative gardening applications from espaliers to companion planting with edible flowers.
-The main vegetable garden was hidden behind an ethereal asparagus hedge and flanked by a number of smaller, designed gardens filled with edible plants.
-Wheelbarrow container gardens and tiered strawberry planters show the creative ways that vegetables can be beautiful.
+The gardens showcased a plethora of decorative gardening applications, from espaliers to companion planting with edible flowers.
+The main vegetable garden was hidden behind an ethereal asparagus hedge and flanked by a number of smaller, artfully designed gardens filled with edible plants.
+Wheelbarrow container gardens and tiered strawberry planters show the creative ways that produce can be beautiful.

 Containers as Features